coreinfrastructure/best-practices-badge/doc/security.md

   values from the project itself; this data may be malevolent, but the application is just looking for the presence or absence of certain data patterns, and never executes data from the project.

+All of the custom code is written in memory-safe languages (Ruby and Javascript), so the vulnerabilities of memory-unsafe languages (such as C and C++) cannot occur in the custom code.
+This also applies to most of the code in the directly-depended libraries.
+Some lower-level components (e.g., the operating system kernel, database management system, encryption library, and some of the Ruby gems) do have C/C++, but these are widely-used components where we have good reason to believe that developers are directly working to mitigate the problems from memory-unsafe languages.

 ## Security in Implementation